 - Student Health Insurance

 Berklee cares deeply about the health of its students.
 You are automatically enrolled in the Blue Cross Blue Shield Student Blue health insurance plan.
 You can waive health insurance coverage if you submit a health insurance waiver form documenting that you are already enrolled in a health insurance plan at a level that meets the Commonwealth of Massachusetts’ minimum coverage requirements.

 What do Berklee students need to do in order to graduate?
 Berklee students take responsibility for their education by knowing graduation requirements, important dates and deadlines, and course requirements specific to their major.

 - Berklee Bookstore

 From textbooks and supplies to electronics and gifts, the official bookstore of Berklee is a convenient resource for you to get what you need in person or online.

 - Registration Manual

 Registering for courses is easy when students are informed.
 Berklee’s registration manual offers up-to-date information on when to register, course offerings, and instructions on how to follow proper registration policies.

 - Policy Handbook for Students

-Providing key academic, enrollment, and student policies and procedures, as well as some general curriculum and financial information, the Policy Handbook for Students offers a wealth of information that students should use in order to best navigate their educational experience at Berklee.
+Providing key academic, enrollment, and student policies and procedures, as well as some general curriculum and financial information, the Policy Handbook for Students offers a wealth of information to help students successfully navigate their educational experience at Berklee.